Rush Limboy, EIB Network, and the Limboy Institute for Advanced Conservative Studies.

 I've always thought something, and I wanted to ask you this question.

-Because I think a lot of this ultrafication of America began when we didn't have to go mono a mono with the Russians back in the day.
+Because I think a lot of this oprification of America began when we didn't have to go mono-amano with the Russians back in the day.

-Yeah I hadn't thought of that and I rather than just give a a knee jerk answer that would appear on liberal websites I I would I would like to think about that because it is it is an interesting point.
+And rather than just give a knee-jerk answer that would appear on liberal websites, I would like to think about that because it is an interesting point.

-And so they're questionable why would they do that?
+And so, because their question, why would they do that?

 Most Americans cannot understand why any American would want to destroy the fabric that keeps this country a sovereign nation.